rickiesmooth/ricksm.it/content/blog/2020-09-14-making-the-animated-tabs-example-with-framer-motion.md

 ---
 layout: blog
-title: Recreating the Animated Tabs example with framer motion
+title: Recreating the Animated Tabs example with Framer Motion
 date: 2020-09-14T13:19:00.368Z
 ---
 For a while now, I've kept a close eye on Framer.
 It's a prototyping tool (based in Amsterdam) and is one of the startups that is trying to make the design handoff easier and bring development closer to design and vice versa.